kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    :alt: Chi-squared landscape
    :align: center

+   Chi-squared parameter landscape for Gaussian model.
+The value of chi-squared is plotted along the z-axis.

-The figure shows the parameter landscape for a model that represents a Gaussian.
+The figure shows the chi-squared parameter landscape for a model that represents a Gaussian.
 The landscape axes are model parameters: the position of the peak :math:`\mu` and :math:`\sigma` which is a measure for the width of the peak (half width at 1/e of peak).
 The relation between